Geometries in perturbative quantum field theory: The -invariant

 Any primitive graph $G$ has a period (\ref{2}) which is a contribution to the beta-function of four-dimensional $\phi^4$ theory, see e.g.\ \cite{IZ}.
 Every decompletion of a completed graph has the same period (Theorem 2.7 in \cite{Scensus}).

-The smallest primitive graph is a double edges which has period 1.
+The smallest primitive graph is a double edge which has period 1.
 Periods of larger graphs are non-trivial (and sometimes very hard) to calculate \cite{Snumfunct}.
-Lists of known periods are in the files {\tt Periods} (for $\phi^4$ and $h_1(G)\leq11$) and {\tt PeriodsNonPhi4} (non-$\phi^4$ with $h_1(G)\leq8$) in \cite{Shlog}.
-Although the period exists for all primitive graphs, only $\phi^4$ periods have physical meaning.
-These $\phi^4$ periods have a conjectural coaction structure \cite{PScoaction} which may indicate a deep connection between quantum field theory and motivic Galois theory \cite{Bcoact1,Bcoact2}.
+Lists of known periods are in the files {\tt Periods.m} (for $\phi^4$ and $h_1(G)\leq11$) and {\tt PeriodsNonPhi4} (non-$\phi^4$ with $h_1(G)\leq8$) in \cite{Shlog}.
+Although the period exists for all primitive graphs, non-$\phi^4$ periods have no physical meaning.
+The $\phi^4$ periods have a conjectural coaction structure \cite{PScoaction} which may indicate a deep connection between quantum field theory and motivic Galois theory \cite{Bcoact1,Bcoact2}.

 Because of this motivic connection there exists interest in $\phi^4$ periods from the mathematical as well as from the physical side.
 However, progress in calculating $\phi^4$ periods is modest.
-It is a lucky coincidence that there exists the combinatorial $c_2$-invariant, which captures number theoretic aspects of the period.
+It is a lucky coincidence that there exists the combinatorial $c_2$-invariant, which captures some number theoretic aspects of the period.
 This $c_2$-invariant---while being easier to determine---is able to detect arithmetic geometries which will persist in the period, driving some of its motivic structure \cite{BD}.

-\begin{defn} Let $G$ be a graph with at least three vertices and $\FF_q$ be the finite field with $q=p^n$ elements ($p$ prime).
+\begin{defn} Let $G$ be a graph with at least three vertices and let $\FF_q$ be the finite field with $q=p^n$ elements ($p$ prime).
 In this case the point-count (\ref{2a}) of the graph polynomial is divisible by $q^2$ (Theorem 2.9 in \cite{SFq} and Proposition 2 in \cite{K3}).
 The $c_2$ of $G$ at $q$ is

 \end{defn} Note that for a fixed graph $G$ the $c_2$ associates to every prime power $q$ an element in $\ZZ/q\ZZ$.
-In many cases the $c_2$ is easier to calculate for primes $q=p$.
-It is a plausible assumption that the knowledge of a $c_2$-invariant at all primes determines the $c_2$ completely.
-In practice, one often has to be even more modest and content oneself with the knowledge of the $c_2$ for a finite prefix of primes (say all primes up to 31).
+In many cases the $c_2$ is easier to calculate for primes $q=p$ (see Conjecture \ref{conqp}).
+In practice, one often has to be even more modest and content oneself with the knowledge of the $c_2$ for a finite prefix of primes (here typically all primes up to 97).

 Note that many graphs may have the same period.
 The $c_2$ should be a period invariant (Conjecture \ref{con2}).
 In particular, all decompletions of a completed graph conjecturally have the same $c_2$ (the completion conjecture).